Sprawling storm to unleash heavy snow, high winds, flooding and severe weather

 Double-digit snow totals are possible in the Rockies and across the Upper Midwest and Great Lakes, with moderate to heavy rain likely to trigger river flooding just to the south.
 More than 30 million people are under flood watches from Kansas to Vermont, while ice jams are probable in the interior Northeast because of heavy rainfall on frozen rivers amid mild temperatures.

-In the southern and southeastern United States, unseasonable warmth some 25 degrees or more above average will set the stage for strong to severe thunderstorms that present the risk for damaging winds and an isolated tornado or two.
+In the southern and southeastern United States, unseasonable warmth 25 degrees or more above average will set the stage for strong to severe thunderstorms that present the risk for damaging winds and an isolated tornado or two.

 The temperature contrasts will fuel strong winds; advisories and high-wind watches affect more than 75 million people in parts of the Southern Plains, Midwest, Ohio Valley and Northeast.

-It all comes as an intense high-altitude disturbance that dropped into Southern California Tuesday ejects from the Southwest.
-It will then intensify a nascent zone of low pressure over the Texas and Oklahoma panhandles that will ride northeast before exiting interior New England by Friday.
+It all comes as an intense high-altitude disturbance that dropped into Southern California on Tuesday ejects from the Southwest.
+That disturbance will then intensify a nascent zone of low pressure over the Texas and Oklahoma panhandles that will ride northeast before exiting interior New England by Friday.

 That disturbance brought thunderstorms in Southern California on Tuesday, unleashing enough hail to whiten the ground surrounding the Rose Bowl Stadium.
-It ended a record streak without precipitation in the Sierras and even produced thundersnow just inland from San Diego.
+It ended a record streak without precipitation in the Sierras and produced thundersnow just inland from San Diego.

 What the HAIL?! ❄️ This is the @RoseBowlStadium in Pasadena which recorded record heat just days ago. @FOXLA pic.twitter.com/b9WPHmyXPG— MarlaTellez (@MarlaTellez) February 16, 2022